-If you're visiting London from abroad, don't forget that the UK dialling code is +44 (which replaces the 0) and to check your own country's code before you travel.
+If you're visiting London from overseas, don't forget that the UK dialling code is +44 (which replaces the 0) and to check your own country's code before you travel.

-If you are planning to stay in London for a significant period of time, consider buying a pay-as-you-go SIM card when you arrive.
+If you're planning to stay in London for a significant period of time, consider buying a pay-as-you-go SIM card when you arrive.
 These are available from any mobile telephone shop and allow you to make calls and send text messages at the local rate.